f0nzie/rNodal/STRATEGY.md

 ## TODO
-* add z factor for sour gases. now using a temporariry weak function.
+* add z factor for sour gases. now using a temporary weak function.
 * convert VLP control to object-oriented with S4
 * Move Duns-Ros functions to its own script
 * finish Fancher-Brown